How to Build a Test Automation Strategy That Works: Best Practices and More

 The hybrid automation testing framework can be a combination of any two or more models described above.
 Companies often go for hybrid frameworks when dealing with unique features and requirements of a testing automation project.
 The decision to use a combination of several frameworks can provide additional flexibility, increase code reusability, and make room for more efficient reporting and analysis.
 The downside of a hybrid framework is that it can only be developed and used by high-skilled QA professionals, while a poorly designed framework can hurt the project in the long run.

-An automation testing approach depends on many factors, from the specifics of the project to the client’s preferred framework and toolset.
+An automated test strategy depends on many factors, from the specifics of the project to the client’s preferred framework and toolset.
 However, certain things are universal for every test automation strategy regardless of the project, and best practices are among them.
-Here are the best practices of test automation strategy creation to follow:
+Here are the best practices for creating a well-crafted test automation strategy to follow:

 1. Have clear goals.
 Before you can take active steps to create an automated testing strategy, you need to know why you are doing it at all.
 Is the goal to minimize the use of manual testing, speed up the releases, increase the ROI of testing, or all of the above?
 A set of clearly defined goals will help the team focus on what’s actually important.

 3. Make sure your tools and personnel are a match.
-The choice of tools for an automation test plan has to match not only the project requirements, but also the skill set of the people working on the project.
+An ideal test automation strategy is based on the notion that the choice of tools for an automation test plan has to match not only the project requirements, but also the skill set of the people working on the project.
 At the very least, it’s important to give the team members time to familiarize themselves with new tools in case you’re determined to use them.

 4. Avoid the desire to automate everything.
 Automation testing has a lot of benefits for most QA projects, but even the most advanced automation tools still cannot fully imitate human eyes.
 This is why, especially if your solution heavily relies on a good UI or adequate accessibility, some things should be left for the manual QA team to deal with.